From Abracadabra to Zombies

 Meyssan finds it appalling that Flight 77, which struck the Pentagon at 9:43 a.m., was unaccounted for for some 40 minutes as it flew 300 miles over Ohio.
 L. Kirk Hagen points out that there were thousands of planes that had taken off from or were approaching airfields on the Eastern Seaboard.
 "It is remarkable that the FAA (Federal Aviation Administration) acted as quickly as it did," says Hagen.
 "As early as 9:17 a.m. it closed all airports in the New York City area, and by 9:40 a.m. halted all air traffic nationwide.
 Controllers had been monitoring Flight 77 as it approached Washington, and had even warned the White House."
 Meyssan, by the way, claims Flight 77 was shot down by a missile.
 Some conspiracy buffs claim that Flight 77 was a small plane loaded with explosives.

-Gerard Holmgren—a much more dedicated conspiracy theorist than Charlie Sheen— has posted a debunking of the "paranoid fantasies" of the 9/11 conspiracy theorists and he has also posted his detailed analysis as to why a Boeing 757 could not have flown into the Pentagon.
+Gerard Holmgren—another dedicated conspiracy theorist— has posted a debunking of the "paranoid fantasies" of the 9/11 conspiracy theorists and he has also posted his detailed analysis as to why a Boeing 757 could not have flown into the Pentagon.
 He gives quite an elaborate explanation, including all the physical dimensions of a Boeing 757 and a Byzantine set of calculations as to how big a hole such a craft should have put in the Pentagon.
 Shock of shocks, Mr. Holmgren couldn't find any public listing of the physical dimensions and structural properties of the Pentagon.
 Needless to say, I don't have them either, but I can guarantee you that the Pentagon is not built like a barn or a billboard, where, as we have seen in the movies, a plane leaves a visible impression of its wings and fuselage upon passing through.
 Nevertheless, Mr. Holmgren is certain there should have been a much bigger hole in the Pentagon than he can decipher from photos of the wreckage.
-He does many calculations, but his conclusion is based on the false assumption that the plane should have left a bigger footprint.
+He does many calculations, but his conclusion is based on the questionable assumption that the plane should have left a bigger footprint.
 None of his calculations can show such a thing unless he also assumes the plane did not disintegrate on impact.

 Morrock writes about the Pentagon photos: